Azure/data-api-builder/docs/FilterStringParsingOptions.md

 flexibility when making changes to our code.

 #### Known Issues
-There are a few known issues associated with OData, these include incorrect case usage causing unexpected exceptions (ie: $Filter), which has a work-around using case-insensitivity (ie: treat $Filter as $filter).
+There are a few known issues associated with OData:

+Incorrect case usage causing unexpected exceptions (ie: $Filter), which has a work-around using case-insensitivity (ie: treat $Filter as $filter).

 Embedded $count within $filter will throw not implemented exception.

-Lastly, IN operator parsing breaks if the collection has a trailing comma (ie: $filter=PropertyString in ('a','b',)). https://github.com/OData/WebApi/issues/425 https://github.com/OData/WebApi/issues/194 https://github.com/OData/odata.net/issues/1378
+IN operator parsing breaks if the collection has a trailing comma (ie: $filter=PropertyString in ('a','b',)).

+https://github.com/OData/WebApi/issues/425

+https://github.com/OData/WebApi/issues/194

+https://github.com/OData/odata.net/issues/1378

 # Custom Parser